AI Agents

 Custom Agents

-For each custom agent, you can configure:
+For each custom agent, you can set:

-- Name — display name in the UI
+- Name: display name in the UI

-- Command — the CLI command to execute
+- Command: the CLI command to execute

-- Color — brand color for panel borders and badges
+- Color: brand color for panel borders and badges

-- Keyboard shortcut — quick-launch binding
+- Keyboard shortcut: quick-launch binding

-- Context injection — whether CopyTree injection is supported
+- Context injection: whether CopyTree injection is supported

 MCP Server